Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 Yes.
 Employers can apply for an approved voluntary plan for family leave, medical leave, or both.
 The plan must meet or exceed state benefits, cover all employees of the applying business, and follow state reporting and reapproval rules.

-Get Help With 2026 PFML and Benefits Compliance
+Need Help with Your PFML and Benefits Strategy?

 Washington PFML is one part of a larger employer benefits picture.
 Premium rates, payroll settings, leave notices, healthcare continuation, employee communication, and plan administration all need to work together.
 If those responsibilities are split across payroll, HR, finance, and an outside broker, small mistakes can create employee frustration and compliance risk.